Fremantle Stuff > people > Chipper

 Mouncey and Mrs. E. D Cowan.

-Many thanks to Robert Ward for an invaluable, comprehensive genealogy of the Chipper family, which includes the details and photo above.
+Many thanks to Robert Ward for an invaluable, comprehensive genealogy of the Chipper family, and for the photo above.